zoliszabo/laracogs-docs/docs/Kits/starter.md

     * UserTableSeeder.php

 ##### Factories
-Factories for each of the repositories are appended to the `database/factories/ModelFactory.php` file.
+Factories for each of the models are appended to the `database/factories/ModelFactory.php` file.

 ##### Views
 The views consist of as little HTML as possible to perform the logical actions.
 These are intended to be the most basic, and all of which are intended to be modified.